qcode-software/qcode-tcl/doc/error.md

 ### BAD_REQUEST
 The request from the client wasn't well formed.

-### Bugs
-If the errorCode does not classify the error as one of the above then it is a bug or other unexpected runtime error.
+If the errorCode is not one of the above then it is a bug or other unexpected runtime error.
-We can report back an [error_report](procs/error_report.md) back to the user or in a public application then a generic error message.
+We can then return an [error_report](procs/error_report.md) to the user or a generic error message for a public application.
-An email will be sent to the support email with details of the error report.
+An email will be sent to the support email with a full error report.

 scheduled tasks
 --------------------------